Sifo77/My-PI-hole-Blocklist/README.md

 # My-PI-hole-Blocklist
-My block the world list
+My block custom pi-hole blocklists to block unwanted traffic to a network.